-The GDPR (General Data Protection Regulation) is in the headlines for over an year now.
-It is making a buzz around the world in technology sector.
+The GDPR (General Data Protection Regulation) is in the headlines for over a year now.
+It is making a buzz around the world in the technology sector.
 Like always, Microsoft has rushed to the rescue of its clients' Security and Compliance.
 Do you need to know how GDPR will affect your organization?
 Are you looking for compliance with GDPR solutions?
 Searching for a team of professionals that can help you through the process?
-Here is a complete guide with answers to all your questions.
-GDPR compliance in Microsoft Cloud is now easy to implement with new Microsoft tools.
+User privacy?

-GDPR is the General Data Protection Regulation law by European Union.
-It was approved in 2016 in the parliament of European Union.
-As a result, it has come in effect on 25th May 2018.
-It includes a series of regulations that protect the personal information of European citizens.
+GDPR was approved in 2016 in the parliament of the European Union.
+As a result, it came into effect on 25th May 2018.
+It includes a series of regulations that protect personal information according to the European Privacy Law.
 In addition to that, these laws will also regulate the usage and disposal of personal information.
 Consequently, all European organizations or any organization that collects personal information of European citizens come under effect of these laws.

 Solution for GDPR Compliance in Microsoft Cloud

-Microsoft has introduced a new tool known as the COMPLIANCE MANAGER for GDPR compliance.
-It ensures that cloud applications such as Office 365, Azure, and Dynamics 365 are compliant to the required policies.
-You can add any policy such as, GDPR and assess your organizations' compliance.
+Microsoft has introduced a new tool known as the Compliance Manager for GDPR compliance.
+It ensures that cloud applications such as Office 365, Azure, and Dynamics 365 are compliant with the required policies.
+You can add any policy such as GDPR and assess your organizations' compliance.
 Furthermore, get recommendations to make your organization compliant with any given policy.
 It is a powerful tool that makes compliance easy by connecting technology solutions with regulation policies.

 Key features of GDPR

-- Get Simplified Compliance: Now it is possible for you to get GDPR compliance in Microsoft Cloud with ease.
+- Now it is possible for you to get GDPR compliance in Microsoft Cloud with ease.
 You can assign tasks and collaborate within team members using Compliance Manager.
 In addition to that, you can upload compliance activities evidence and get detailed audit reports.

 How to get solution for GDPR compliance in Microsoft Cloud?